Skip to content

 Google Search Console Monitoring Workflow

 GSC is the authoritative source for how Google sees the site.
 It exposes index coverage gaps, real CrUX performance (not lab data), crawl anomalies, schema errors, and query performance.
-Without a reporting loop, regressions are invisible until traffic drops.
+Without a reporting loop, you cannot see regressions until traffic drops.

 Bing WMT provides the same data for Bing and Microsoft Copilot Search.
 It has a public API (Bing Webmaster Tools API) but no bulk CSV export equivalent to GSC's Search Analytics API — trend monitoring still relies on the dashboard.